Loading...

 "Generally speaking, a loss-making uncontrolled transaction should trigger further investigation to establish whether or not it can be a comparable." (¶3.65)

-"Loss-making comparables that otherwise satisfy comparability criteria should not … be rejected on the sole basis that they suffer losses." (¶3.65)
+"Loss-making comparables that satisfy the comparability analysis should not however be rejected on the sole basis that they suffer losses." (¶3.65)

 US Treasury Regulations §1.482-1 don't explicitly forbid loss-making comparables but emphasize reliability.
 Where not all material differences can be reliably identified and adjusted, US rules often use the interquartile range (25th–75th percentile) as the arm's length range (§1.482-1(e)(2)(iii)).
 This can reduce the influence of extreme results—including large losses—depending on the dataset, though that is an effect rather than the stated purpose of IQR.